alexryan/flere-imsaho/GettingStarted.md

 # Getting Started

+Teach a machine learning algroithm how to recognize the intensity of music.
+Note: Initially we are just distinguishing between 2 categories of "low intensity" and "high intensity".
+Next stage is assign a range of intensity values (called "I-values") between 0 and 1.

 How to setup the environment on Mac OS X Yosemite.

 ## Install the tools: